mairooni/Flink-TornadoVM-Artifact/README.md

 	- Flink-GPU
 		* GPU Execution: Set the flag `-Dtornado` to false.
 Make sure to follow the steps in the **Flink-GPU setup** section before the execution.

-4. This use case uses precompiled kernels to ensure fair comparison.
+4. This use case uses precompiled kernels for the Flink-TornadoVM execution to ensure fair comparison.
 Therefore, it is necessary to copy the following file from the `precompiled_kernels` to the `build-target/bin` folder:
 	- vadd-map.cl

 This benchmark additionally requires the flag `-Dprecompiled=true` in the `env.java.opts` field of the `flink-conf.env` file to run the precompiled kernels on the Flink-TornadoVM integration.